arvidn/libtorrent/docs/manual.rst

    zero fill support if present.
 This means that on NTFS, full allocation mode will only allocate storage for the downloaded pieces.

-2. The *compact allocation* mode, where only files are allocated for actual pieces that have been downloaded.

-3. The *sparse allocation*, sparse files are used, and pieces are downloaded directly to where they belong.
+2. The *sparse allocation*, sparse files are used, and pieces are downloaded directly to where they belong.
 This is the recommended (and default) mode.

+In previous versions of libtorrent, a 3rd mode was supported, *compact allocation*.
+Support for this is deprecated and will be removed in future versions of libtorrent.
+It's still described in here for completeness.

 The allocation mode is selected when a torrent is started.
 It is passed as an argument to ``session::add_torrent()`` (see `add_torrent()`_).